Back to main PF page.

 Bremunci

-A nation near the jungles of Gwyrth, homeland of the vanara people.
-Unlike in Gwyrth, they live below the canopy.
+A nation near the jungles of Saqf, homeland of the vanara people.
+Unlike in Saqf, they live below the canopy.

 Karasunosu

-A seafaring civilisation from a mountainous island off the coast of Sgript.
+A seafaring civilisation from a mountainous island off the coast of Script.
 Homeland of the tengu people